gitlabhq/gitlabhq/doc/user/packages/npm_registry/index.md

 ## Package naming convention

-Your NPM package name must be in the format of `@scope:package-name`.
+Your NPM package name must be in the format of `@scope/package-name`.

 - The `@scope` is the root namespace of the GitLab project.
 It must match exactly, including the case.
 - The `package-name` can be whatever you want.